Anurupa03/EC2-Pounds-to-KG-Converter/Design.md

 * **Non-root Execution**:

-  * The application runs under the `ubuntu` user, not `root`.
+  * The application runs under the `ubuntu` user instead of `root`.
-  * This minimizes security risk in case of compromise.
+  * Minimizes security risks in case of compromise.

 ## Security Configuration